terraform-redhat/terraform-provider-rhcs/docs/modify-cluster.md

 ### Changing replica count

 The replica count specifies how many compute nodes you want to provision.
 Using the `create_machine_pool` [Terraform module](../examples/create_machine_pool/README.md), you can change the replica count with the `replica` variable.
-The default replica count is **2**.
 ```
 export TF_VAR_replica=<integer>
 ```

-### Auto Scaling
+### Autoscaling

 You may enable or disable autoscaling on your machine pools.
-You must set a minimum or maximum replica count variables for Terraform.
+You must set either the minimum or maximum replica count variable for Terraform.
 The autoscaling will not exceed whichever value you set.
 For more information, see [About autoscaling nodes on a cluster](https://access.redhat.com/documentation/en-us/red_hat_openshift_service_on_aws/4/html/cluster_administration/nodes#rosa-nodes-about-autoscaling-nodes) in the Red Hat Customer Portal.

 ### Changing labels on machine pools